Azure guidance for secure isolation

-- Hypervisor isolation for services that provide cryptographically isolation by using separate virtual machines and leveraging Azure Hypervisor isolation.
+- Hypervisor isolation for services that provide cryptographically certain isolation by using separate virtual machines and using Azure Hypervisor isolation.
 Examples: App Service, Azure Container Instances, Azure Databricks, Azure Functions, Azure Kubernetes Service, Azure Machine Learning, Cloud Services, Data Factory, Service Fabric, Virtual Machines, Virtual Machine Scale Sets.

-- Drawbridge isolation inside a VM for services that provide cryptographically isolation to workloads running on the same virtual machine by leveraging isolation provided by Drawbridge.
+- Drawbridge isolation inside a VM for services that provide cryptographically certain isolation to workloads running on the same virtual machine by using isolation provided by Drawbridge.
 These services provide small units of processing using customer code.
 To provide security isolation, Drawbridge runs a user process together with a light-weight version of the Windows kernel (library OS) inside a pico-process.
 A pico-process is a secured process with no direct access to services or resources of the Host system.
-Examples: Automation, Azure Database for MySQL, Azure Database for PostgreSQL, Azure SQL Database, Azure Stream Analytics, Azure Synapse Analytics (formerly Azure SQL Data Warehouse).
+Examples: Automation, Azure Database for MySQL, Azure Database for PostgreSQL, Azure SQL Database, Azure Stream Analytics.

-- User context-based isolation for services that are comprised solely of Microsoft-controlled code.
-Customer code is not allowed to run.
-Examples: API Management, Application Gateway, Azure Active Directory, Azure Backup, Azure Cache for Redis, Azure DNS, Azure Information Protection, Azure IoT Hub, Azure Key Vault, Azure portal, Azure Monitor (including Log Analytics), Azure Security Center, Azure Site Recovery, Container Registry, Content Delivery Network, Event Grid, Event Hubs, Load Balancer, Service Bus, Storage, Virtual Network, VPN Gateway, Traffic Manager.
+- User context-based isolation for services that are composed solely of Microsoft-controlled code and customer code is not allowed to run.
+Examples: API Management, Application Gateway, Azure Active Directory, Azure Backup, Azure Cache for Redis, Azure DNS, Azure Information Protection, Azure IoT Hub, Azure Key Vault, Azure portal, Azure Monitor (including Log Analytics), Microsoft Defender for Cloud, Azure Site Recovery, Container Registry, Content Delivery Network, Event Grid, Event Hubs, Load Balancer, Service Bus, Storage, Virtual Network, VPN Gateway, Traffic Manager.

 These logical isolation options are discussed in the rest of this section.

-The Target of Evaluation (TOE) was composed of Windows 10 and Windows Server Standard and Datacenter Editions (version 1903, May 2019 update), including Windows Server 2016 and 2019 Hyper-V evaluation platforms (“Windows”).
+The Target of Evaluation (TOE) was composed of Microsoft Windows Server, Microsoft Windows 10 version 1909 (November 2019 Update), and Microsoft Windows Server 2019 (version 1809) Hyper-V (“Windows”).
 TOE enforces the following security policies as described in the report:

 - Security Audit – Windows has the ability to collect audit data, review audit logs, protect audit logs from overflow, and restrict access to audit logs.
 Audit information generated by the system includes the date and time of the event, the user identity that caused the event to be generated, and other event-specific data.
 Authorized administrators can review, search, and sort audit records.
 Authorized administrators can also configure the audit system to include or exclude potentially auditable events to be audited based on a wide range of characteristics.
-In the context of this evaluation, the protection profile requirements cover generating audit events, selecting which events should be audited, and providing secure storage for audit event entries.
+In the context of this evaluation, the protection profile requirements cover generating audit events, authorized review of stored audit records, and providing secure storage for audit event entries.

-- Session Locking – In the context of this evaluation, Windows allows an authorized administrator to configure the system to display a logon banner before the logon dialog.
+- TOE Access - In the context of this evaluation, Windows allows an authorized administrator to configure the system to display a logon banner before the logon dialog.